RedHatGov/sre-workshop-dashboard/workshop/content/lab2.2_monitoring.md

 istio_requests_total{destination_service_name="app-ui"}
 ```

 You need to calculate this over the 1 minute time interval (remember, we need a time window over which we measure our SLO).
 The below query says 'Give me the total number of requests sent to the user interface over the last 1 minute' by using the Prometheus [increase][6] function.
+It will return total request count broken down by response code.

 ```
 increase(istio_requests_total{destination_service_name="app-ui"}[1m])
 ```

-This previous query returns total requests broken down by response code.
 Now all we have to do is sum it up.

 ```
 sum(increase(istio_requests_total{destination_service_name="app-ui"}[1m]))